phantombuster/legacy-docs/nick.rst

     nick.getHtmlOrNull()

-This method is synchronous and returns *null* if it fails otherwise it returns a the page HTML (string).
+This method is synchronous and returns *null* if it fails otherwise it returns the page HTML as a string.

 More info: http://docs.casperjs.org/en/latest/modules/casper.html#gethtml